Jonathan2251/lbd/source/funccall.rst

 Summary
 -------

-Now, Cpu0 backend code now can take care both the integer function call and control statement just like the llvm front end tutorial example code.
+Now, Cpu0 backend code can take care both the integer function call and control statement just like the example code of llvm frontend tutorial does.
-It can translate some of the C++ OOP language into Cpu0 instructions also without much effort in backend, because the most complex things in language, such as C++ syntex, is handled by front end.
+It can translate some of the C++ OOP language into Cpu0 instructions also without much effort in backend, because the most complex things in language, such as C++ syntax, is handled by frontend.
 LLVM is a real structure following the compiler theory, any backend of LLVM can get benefit from this structure.
-The best part of 3 tiers compiler structure is that backend will grow up automatically in languages support when the front end supporting languages more and more if the frontend has not added any new IR for a new language.
+The best part of 3 tiers compiler structure is that backend will grow up automatically in languages support as the frontend supporting languages more and more when the frontend doesn't add any new IR for a new language.

 .. [#computer_arch_interface] Computer Organization and Design: The Hardware/Software Interface 1st edition (The Morgan Kaufmann Series in Computer Architecture and Design)